-- 3 pounds/1.4 kg small mushrooms (button, no more than 1 1/2 inch/4 cm across their widest part)
+- 3 pounds small mushrooms (button, no more than 1 1/2-inch across their widest part)

-- 1/2 cup/120 ml lemon juice (bottled)
+- 1/2 cup lemon juice (bottled)

-- 1 1/4 cups/300 ml white wine vinegar (with 5% acidity)
+- 1 1/4 cups white wine vinegar (with 5% acidity)

-- 1 cup/237 ml olive oil (pure)
+- 1 cup pure olive oil

 - 5 garlic cloves (lightly smashed and peeled)

-- 1 1/2 teaspoon/8 g salt (kosher)
+- 1 1/2 teaspoon Kosher salt

-- 1 1/2 teaspoon/2 g oregano (dried)
+- 1 1/2 teaspoon dried oregano

-- 1 1/2 teaspoon/1 g basil (dried)
+- 1 1/2 teaspoon dried basil

 - 1 teaspoon crushed red pepper flakes

-Carefully wash the mushrooms and trim the stems so they are no longer than ¼ inch (6 mm) from the mushroom cap.
-Use the stems in another recipe.
+Carefully wash the mushrooms and trim the stems so they are no longer than 1/4-inch from the mushroom cap.
+Use the stems in another recipe or compost them.
 You can cut the larger mushrooms in half if you wish, but it is not strictly necessary.

 Carefully transfer the jars to a towel-lined counter or wire cooling rack and allow them to cool completely, preferably overnight, before removing the rings, wiping the jars clean and labeling.